msg-systems/holmes-extractor/README.md

 11. Setting `only_one_result_per_document = True` prevents more than one result from being returned from the same document; only the result from each document with the highest score will then be returned.
 12. If the results are being returned as dictionaries, the score for each topic match is used to calculate a rank.
-Adjacent topic matches whose scores differ by less than 'tied_result_quotient' (default:0.9) are labelled as tied.
+Adjacent topic matches whose scores differ by less than 'tied_result_quotient' (default: 0.9) are labelled as tied.

 <a id="how-it-works-supervised-document-classification"></a>
 ##### 8.1.3 Supervised document classification